 Open source · MIT licensed

-Vibescript is a small, readable scripting language that embeds in your Go app.
-Users and AI agents write the scripts; the host decides exactly what they can touch.
+Vibescript is a small Ruby-like language that runs inside your Go app.
+Users and AI agents write scripts to add features.
+Your app decides exactly what each script can touch.

 def late_fee(overdue: duration) -> money